eclipse-che/che-operator/olm/README.md

 This file should be directly modified if you want to apply new fields with default values, or in case of changing default values for existing fields.
-Also, you can apply in the field comments Openshift UI annotations: to display some interactive information about these fields on the Openshift ui.
+Also, you can apply in the field comments Openshift UI annotations: to display some interactive information about these fields on the Openshift UI.
 For example:

 ```go